girish-jha/girish-jha.github.io/_posts/2015-11-06-Unit-testing-with-jasmine-and-karma.md

 cd jasmineDemo
 mkdir js tests
 ```

 5. Install some client side libraries

 ```
 bower install angular angular-mocks
 ```

 This will install two libraries in your folder namely `angular` & `angular-mocks`. `angular-mocks` is a library created by angular team to help us mocking any dependencies to our controller, services etc.
 6. Run the karma init so that karma makes a config file for you.

 ```
 karma init karma.conf.js
 ```

 - It will ask you some questions, press tabs to change options and enter to select.
 - Let the framework be `jasmine`
 - Select no for requireJs(you can select requireJs if you use it in your project)
-- For browsers press tab untill you see `phantomJs`
+- For browsers press tab until you see `phantomJs`
-- type following 4 in when it asks for location of souce files
+- type following 4 in when it asks for location of source files

 ```
 bower_components/angular/angular.js
 bower_components/angular-mocks/angular-mocks.js
 js/**/*.js
 tests/**/*.js
 ```

 - Leave empty when it asks for any patterns being excluded.
 - Select `yes` when it asks if you want karma to watch all the files.

-With these options karma will keep watching any changes to your tests or js directory and run alll the tests again if any of the files changed.
+With these options karma will keep watching any changes to your tests or js directory and run all the tests again if any of the files changed.
 You can edit any of these configuration.
 For more info please refer you [previous post](https://fromcaffeinetocode.wordpress.com/2015/11/09/unit-testing-js-code-with-jasmine/) of this tutorial.

-#### Starting to code
+#### Let's write the first test

 We will be creating a test first as it is mentioned above by Robert Martin